The best portable apps make it simple and easy to run programs straight from a USB stick or cloud storage to any device.

-GIMP Portable is a hefty folder thanks to all the necessary resources, including brushes, plugins and fonts, coming in at just under 200MB in the download itself, but nearly 1GB to run the program.
+GIMP Portable (opens in new tab) is a hefty folder thanks to all the necessary resources, including brushes, plugins and fonts.
 The need to access all of these means GIMP Portable takes a little while to launch, but once it does you've got the perfect tool for advanced photo editing, wherever you are.

 It's easy to open files from a local drive, networked storage, or a URL, making GIMP Portable brilliant for editing pictures remotely.
 The portable edition is based on the full version's current stable release, so you'll get all the latest features and built-in extensions.